richardjoy530/object_detection_tutorials/realtime_object_detection_windows.md

 There are mainly two different variations on TensorFlow: `tensorflow`-it runs on the systems CPU and `tensorflow_gpu`- it runs on GPU, this is fast but not all GPUs are supported by TensorFlow and its installation is not quite simple.

 There are various versions of TensorFlow, and this is the most annoying part that I've seen.
 Some python modules don't work with `tensorflow_v2.0` and others work only with `tensorflow2.0`.
 Therefore, I highly recommend using virtual environments for installing multiple versions of TensorFlow.
 Don't worry, I'll tell you how.
-For the virtual environment, I am using Anaconda(python3.7)
+For the virtual environment, I am using Anaconda(python3.7).
+There are lots of different virtual environment software out there, but here we will be using Anaconda.

 Download and install Anaconda from this link: https://www.anaconda.com/distribution/#download-section keep the installation settings as it is.